nordic-institute/X-Road/deployment/security-server/k8s/charts/ds-https-keystore/README.md

 idempotency-checks for an existing Secret before regenerating, mirroring compose's `[ -f ds-https.p12 ] && [ -f cacerts ] && exit 0` guard.

-This is deliberately **not** the same recipe as `development/k8s/roles/security_server/tasks/ds_https_keystore.yml`: that role CA-signs the cert via an *external* LXD test CA for the `k8-ss2` hybrid flavor (and publishes a PKCS12 **truststore**, `cacerts.p12`, built with `-jdktrust`, rather than a copied JRE `cacerts`).
-This chart's fully in-cluster topology has no external CA to anchor to, so it mirrors compose's self-signed recipe instead.
+This chart's fully in-cluster topology has no external CA to anchor to, so it mirrors compose's self-signed recipe rather than a CA-anchored one.

-**Owed to the DSP slice (09):** the security-server chart's DSP env wiring (`security-server-values.yaml.j2`) expects the Secret's truststore key named `cacerts.p12` (PKCS12); this Job publishes `cacerts` (JRE-copy JKS), matching compose.
-Reconciling the two — renaming this Job's output key or adjusting the SS chart's mount/env — plus distributing the Secret into the ss0/ss1 namespaces, is left to the slice that wires DSP for the two-SS in-cluster topology.
-Slice 06 only needs the Central Server issuer to boot, which the keystore in the `cs` namespace satisfies.
+The `security_server` role reads the truststore under the key this Job publishes (`cacerts`, a JRE-copy JKS, matching compose), and the `ds_https_keystore` role replicates the Secret into every Security Server namespace listed in `security_server_instances`.

 ## 3. SAN set